Date

 About the project

-Children and their grand-friends have been working and playing together for the past two years in an established intergenerational village which consists of a care village and fully integrated 0-5 nursery in Chester, England.
+Children and their grand-friends have been working and playing together for the past four years in an established intergenerational village which consists of a care village and fully integrated 0-5 nursery in Chester, England.

 The Nursery in Belong is a Froebelian-inspired nursery where young children grow and are nurtured by both early years educators and their grand-friends who live in the intergenerational village.
 It is part of the national early years charity, Ready Generations.
+As part of the Nursery’s daily provision, babies and children are given the choice to enjoy regular time with their grandfriends, eating in the bistro, playing, learning together and sharing time outdoors in the garden or exploring the local community.

 Many benefits have been presented in literature for children and older people who participate in intergenerational programmes.
-For instance, one literature review reported that the children involved showed improvements in psychological outcomes, such as reduced stress and improved self‐confidence (Park, 2015) while Kirsh, Frydenberg and Deans (2021) reported socio‐emotional benefits for pre‐school children.
+For instance, one literature review reported that the children involved showed improvements in psychological outcomes,